ethereum/go-ethereum/cmd/clef/datatypes.md

 ```
 ### SignDataResponse - deny

-Reponse to SignDataRequest.
+Response to SignDataRequest.
 When denying a request, there's no need to provide the transaction in return

 Example:
 ```json